 Cybersecurity company that offers security products and services, FireEye claims to find evidence that the development of the TRITON malware is directly linked to a Russian research institute.

-TRITON malware, also known as Trisis, is an ICS malware that has been developed in order to target the Triconex Safety Instrumented System, also known as SIS, controllers, created by Schneider Electric.
+TRITON malware, also known as Trisis malware, is an ICS malicious program that has been developed in order to target the Triconex Safety Instrumented System, also known as SIS, controllers, created by Schneider Electric.
 The Triconex SIS controllers are widely used in oil and gas facilities, to keep equipment and production operating safely.

 Triconex Safety Instrumented System is an autonomous control system that is developed to monitor the performance of critical systems, in case of any suspicious and dangerous state, the SIS takes immediate actions.